Responding to Third Party Requests

 Under Review: No

 - A regulated member must provide details of his or her findings, assessment, advice and treatment given to a patient, when requested by the patient or an authorized agent or required to do so by law.

 - When responding to requests in clause (1) for information about a patient, a regulated member must respond to the authorized request as soon as possible, generally within thirty (30) days of receiving the request, in one of the following ways:

 - acknowledging the request and giving an estimated date for providing the information requested, or

 - explaining why all or part of the information will not be provided.

-- Notwithstanding subsection (1), a physician is not obligated to:
+- Notwithstanding clause (1), a regulated member is not obligated to:

 - provide a report containing a medical-legal opinion,